andrewchambers/bupstash/doc/man/bupstash-restore-removed.1.md

 `bupstash restore-removed` allows a user to undo all 'rm' operations that have taken place since the last invocation of bupstash-gc(1).
-In other words, this command provides a way to correct errors and other unforeseen accidental invocations of bupstash-rm(1).
+In other words, this command provides a way to correct errors and accidental invocations of bupstash-rm(1).

 `bupstash restore-removed` requires 'put' and 'get' permissions for the repository being operated on.